Abby Dernburg

 Abby F. Dernburg is a professor of Cell and Developmental Biology at the University of California, Berkeley, an Investigator of the Howard Hughes Medical Institute, a Faculty Senior Scientist at Lawrence Berkeley National Laboratory and one of two professors at UC Berkeley who was recognized into The National Academy of Sciences..

+Abby F. Dernburg was elected to the National Academy of Sciences, alongside Professor Ramamoorthy Ramesh, bringing the total number of active members to 2,617.
+In 2025, Dernburg was also elected into the American Association for the Advancement of Science (AAAS) within the Biosciences Area along with her fellow scientist Blake Simmons.